gvieralopez/SC2Helperbot/README.md

 Just make a PR.
 We want to add this in the future:
 * Save and plot the time evolution of the MMR for each user ladder
 * Add some filter buttons to the ranking (Server, league, race, no duplicate users, etc)
-* Auto-fetch data from the blizzard API daily